J1ngxuanWei/Compilation-System-Principle/Final/README.md

 # You Need to know

-The Compiler can translate SysY language (a subset of c language) to target ARM assembly code, the specific implementation is as follows:
+The Compiler can translate SysY language (a subset of C language) to target ARM assembly code, the specific implementation is as follows:

 - Implement basic data flow and control flow translation
 - Realize the recognition, storage and calculation of floating point numbers